Dana94/2019-website/blog/2020-10-23-optional-chaining.md

 A common error in the console I've seen is `Error: Cannot read property '<name>' of undefined` where `<name>` is a value expected to be other than undefined or null.

-To avoid this error from happening, you could add an if-statement to check if the value can be evaluated.

 Here's an example of a player object that has a collection of Pokemon.
 Each Pokemon object has at least a name, Pokedex ID, and their pre-evolution name.
-What some also have is an `evolution` property which is contains what stone it needs to become this Pokemon from its `preEvolution` stage.
+What some also have is an `evolution` property which contains what stone it needs to become this Pokemon from its `preEvolution` stage.

 ```js
 const player = {